 Since the measuring instrument in the sensory analysis is the group of tasters and the reported results depend on its members, the performance of each individual taster and the whole panel should be monitored on a regular basis.
 Consequently, the applied internal quality control in a sensory laboratory must ensure that the panel and each sensory assessor are controlled.
-The effectiveness of the control of the performance of panel and each taster depends on the used method for the purposes of internal quality control and the appropriate processing of the obtained results.
+The effectiveness of the control of the performance of panel and each taster eliconveriess of the sention of the performance of pariet and each taster depends on the used method for the purposes of internal quality control and the appropriate processing of the obtained results.